omarfessi/data-modeling-Spark-S3/README.md

 - For data quality you can launch a jupyter notebook on the EMR cluster and start playing with the dimentional table created in this work

 ## Attached files
-etl.py : a python file you will be using in your EMR cluster !!
-YOU NEED TO CHANGE THE "output_file" with your own S3 outputfile df.cfg : the configuration file that contains the IAM user ( keep the file's name & structure I use and replace the blanks with your own credentials)
+- etl.py : a python file you will be using in your EMR cluster !!
+YOU NEED TO CHANGE THE "output_file" with your own S3 outputfile
+- df.cfg : the configuration file that contains the IAM user ( keep the file's name & structure I use and replace the blanks with your own credentials)
+- scp-method.txt : to copy your local files into your host machine

-## !!!
+####  !!!
 Do not forget to clean up the AWS resources otherwise you will be charged for a service you did not actually use, to do so terminate the EMR cluster and clean up your S3 buckets.